 Stubblefield’s coaching experience includes Olympic HS, AAU basketball, and numerous basketball clinics, including the Stanford University basketball camps.

 Coach Robinson enters her second year at BC.
-Before joining the BC staff, Coach Robinson coached at Western Washington University during the ’08 – ’09 season.
-Last season, Coach Robinson coached a Juanita HS.
-She also currently coaches youth teams with Friends of Hoop Seattle.
-Coach Robinson’s responsibilities at BC include post development, scouting, and recruiting.
+Before joining the BC staff, Robinson coached at Western Washington University during the 2008-099 season.
+In 2013-14, Robinson coached ta Juanita High School.
+She also currently coaches youth teams with Friends of Hoop Seattle.Robinson’s responsibilities at BC include post development, scouting, and recruiting.

 Robinson also played at WWU from 2003-4 to 2008.
 She ranks second among WWU career leaders in blocked shots with 190.
 She earned a Bachelor’s Degree in Journalism at WWU in 2008.